| Folk Music / Local Music

 in this development that lasted up to now and became more popular as it

+was spread.
 Whereas writing notes was not attached much attention until mid-19th

 century, many works within this scope were forgotten and diminished.
 The